 The new building will help the university create a world-class medical school, recruit outstanding researchers and clinicians, and transform the region into a major destination for innovative medical care and research — all objectives critical to the UB 2020 strategic plan.

-UB’s new medical school was the first project to receive NYSUNY Challenge Grant funding through NYSUNY 2020, a piece of legislation that Gov. Andrew M. Cuomo signed into law in 2011.
+UB’s new medical school building was the first project to receive NYSUNY Challenge Grant funding through NYSUNY 2020, a piece of legislation that Gov. Andrew M. Cuomo signed into law in 2011.

-A new medical school will:
+A new medical school building will:

 The eight-story, 628,000 square-foot building is being built at the corner of Main and High streets on the Buffalo Niagara Medical Campus.
 The new building brings the UB medical school back to its historic roots; the school was located on High Street from 1893 until 1953, when it moved to its current location on UB’s South Campus.